 Dassault Aviation completed the first simulated flight of its new Falcon 5X, a key development milestone used to verify aircraft behavior in various flight configurations, including takeoff, cruise and landing.
 Philippe Deleume, Dassault Aviation’s chief test pilot, and Philippe Rebourg, test pilot, were at the controls of the Nov.
 13 flight at the Falcon Simulation Bench in St. Cloud, France.
 The simulation tested conditions of an actual flight and included an initial run-through of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dassault Aviation Completes First Simulated Flight Of Falcon 5X".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dassault Aviation Completes First Simulated Flight Of Falcon 5X".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.